Islandora/documentation/docs/technical-documentation/docs-build.md

 # Introduction

-This documentation is build using [mkdocs](http://www.mkdocs.org/), a static site generator that is geared towards building project documentation.
-The documentation created in the [Markdown](http://en.wikipedia.org/wiki/Markdown) format, and it all resides in the [`docs`](https://github.com/Islandora-Labs/islandora/tree/7.x-2.x/docs) directory in the repository.
-The organization of the documenation is controlled by the `mkdocs.yml` in the root of the repository.
+This documentation is built using [mkdocs](http://www.mkdocs.org/), a static site generator that is geared towards building project documentation.
+The documentation is created in the [Markdown](http://en.wikipedia.org/wiki/Markdown) format, and it all resides in the [`docs`](https://github.com/Islandora-Labs/islandora/tree/7.x-2.x/docs) directory in the repository.
+The organization of the documenation is controlled by the [`mkdocs.yml`](https://github.com/Islandora-Labs/islandora/blob/7.x-2.x/mkdocs.yml) in the root of the repository.

 ## Build and Deploy documentation